wp-plugins/repo-widget/readme.txt

 = Your widget is too big!
 Are there smaller options I can choose from? =

-At the moment, no this is the only size available.
+At the moment, no, this is the only size available.

-Answer to foo bar dilemma.
+= Can I request a feature? =

+Sure, go for it!
+Start a thread in the Support section or shoot me an email or send me a telegram.

 == Installation ==